-Emma Lynn shares how her passion for aerial workouts helped her manage hypothyroidism, and how she finds balance both on and off the ground.
+Emma Lynn shares how her passion for reaching new heights through aerial workouts helped her manage hypothyroidism, and how she finds balance both on and off the ground.

 At 34, Emma Lynn discovered she had a thyroid condition.
 Six difficult years later, she weighed 182 pounds and was considered obese.

 Knowing that she had to make a change, Emma joined Jenny Craig and dropped to 165 within the first three months of the program.
 But things became more difficult after that strong start.
 “Unfortunately, it was too expensive to stick with their diet plans,” Emma laments, “and I knew I needed to add in exercise.”
 Emma went into maintenance mode for the next two years.
 She was able to stay at her post-diet weight, but she wasn’t making the progress that she craved.

 Everything changed when Emma tried her first aerial hoop, or Lyra, class.
 “I had zero upper-body and core strength, and I could barely get into the Lyra,” she laughs.
 “But I fell in love with the aerial arts on day one.”

 After she discovered aerial hoops, Emma’s attitude toward fitness transformed.
 “It stopped being about the weight on the scale or even how my clothes fit,” she remembers.
 “I was focused on milestones on the Lyra and I was determined to do whatever it took to be strong enough to fly with the rest of my class.”

 Emma set herself a goal: to be able to consistently straddle Mount Lyra with proper form.
 To achieve it, she enlisted a friend’s help to change her diet and start lifting weights.
 After nine months of training, Emma achieved her first straddle mount.